rgomez31UAQ/FlatCAM-QT6/README.md

 - RadioSet has incorrect handling for checking whether is has been checked.

 There are many additional bugs!
 It's a large amount of code and various parts don't seem to work or don't seem to work quite correctly.
-Pull requests more than welcome!
+Pull requests more than welcome!# FlatCAM-QT6